Sharing a Pear Application

 With another machine or friend that has pear

 command to load the application directly peer-to-peer.
-So with the same example application key it would be:
+So with the same example application link it would be:

 When pear run